OP-AT/OP-AT/README.md

 - 👋 Hi, I’m @OP-AT
 - 👀 I’m interested in everything that has code in it
 - 🌱 I’m currently learning python and AI
-- 💞️ I’m looking to collaborate on roject based on basic python, AI, and to some extent ML too
+- 💞️ I’m looking to collaborate on projects based on basic python, AI
 - 📫 How to reach me - u can always reach me at my mail- tshubh5238@gmail.com
 -                       or call me at - 6392303679
 -                                       7458947673